 Message from the Chair

 The Department of Psychiatry has a three-part mission: to provide regional leadership in clinical care, to educate and train medical students and residents, and to sponsor nationally recognized research.
-We are able to achieve these goals through our collaboration with Fletcher Allen Health Care, the University of Vermont College of Medicine, and the State of Vermont.
+We are able to achieve these goals through our collaboration with The University of Vermont Medical Center, the University of Vermont College of Medicine, and the State of Vermont.

 Our faculty are enthusiastic teachers.
 We are proud of our rich tradition in training residents and now offer a unique integrated child and adolescent residency training program emphasizing family-based pediatric psychiatry and research.
 A culture of curiosity and learning is evident in all our academic activities, from core medical student rotations to departmental conferences to resident seminars.
 We expect our residents to learn and to teach, which in turn enhances their professional development.